muhammedp07/personal-portfolio/README.md

 - **Home Page**: Highlights the main sections of the portfolio with an introduction and a call to action.
 - **About Page**: Provides a detailed overview of my background, skills, and interests.
-- **Projects Page**: Showcases various projects I've worked on with descriptions and links.
 - **Contact Page**: Offers ways to get in touch with me, including social media links and a cool spinning cube animation for a touch of flair.

 ## 📸 Preview